20 Skills Recruiters Screen For in Product Designer Resumes

 - What knowledge areas are most important for Product Designers?

-- O*NET identifies the following core knowledge domains for Product Designer roles: Design, Computers and Electronics, Communications and Media, Mathematics, Psychology.
+- Core knowledge domains for Product Designer roles based on verified occupational data: Design, Computers and Electronics, Communications and Media, Mathematics, Psychology.